snowflakedb/snowflake-ingest-java/README.md

 * snowflake-jdbc (3.13.30+)
 * slf4j-api

-These dependencies will be fetch automatically my build system like Maven or Gradle.
-If you don't build your project using a build system, please make sure these dependencies are on classpath.
+These dependencies will be fetched automatically by build systems like Maven or Gradle.
+If you don't build your project using a build system, please make sure these dependencies are on the classpath.

 # Prerequisites